 I have been working with words in one fashion or another for over two decades, including obtaining a law degree from Mercer University School of Law, home of the renowned Legal Writing Institute.
 Most recently, I’ve combined my love of manipulating words with my love of reading here on my award-winning book review website.
-My reviews have been quoted on authors’ websites, excerpted in publishers’ promotional materials, and used as blurbs for numerous print novels.
+My reviews have appeared in magazines, newspapers, been quoted on authors’ websites, excerpted in publishers’ promotional materials, and used as blurbs for novels.

 My goal as an editor is to bring my combined skill with words and love of reading to the table in such a way that helps you fully realize the story you are trying to tell.
 Whether your manuscript is in the early stages and you’d like significant developmental input, you’re almost ready to query and are looking for someone to do a final copyedit, or anywhere in-between, I can help.